leonDataNut/the-green-project/README.md

 ### Step #3 - Environment variables
 Create a .env file at the root of the source code (the-green-project/.env) Contact contact@leonrichard.com to receive the .env file needed to run environment variables or have these variables set in your instance

+#### Running the Application
+iPython is used to run this codebase and should already be installed with the requirements.txt To execute a file the virtual environment must be activated, next to call the file in the terminal type ipython then the python filepath.
+ex: ipython some_python_file.py